huggingface/datasets/README.md

                   Cahya Wirawan and
                   Jonatas Grosman and
                   Simon Brandeis and
-                  Teven and
+                  Teven Le Scao and
                   Thomas Hudson and
-                  Victor SANH and
+                  Victor Sanh and
                   Kevin Canwen Xu and
-                  lewtun and
+                  Lewis Tunstall and
                   Nicolas Patry and
                   Zaid Alyafeai and
                   Rahul Chauhan and